+\brdrbar

-\brdrbar The \brdrbar statement draws a vertical bar to the left of the current paragraph or picture.
-The statement applies to all subsequent paragraphs or pictures up to the next \pard statement.
-Comments Windows Help draws the border using the current border style.
+The \brdrbar statement draws a vertical bar to the left of the current paragraph or picture.
+The statement applies to all subsequent paragraphs or pictures up to the next \brdrbard statement.

 In a print-based document, the \brdrbar statement draws the bar on the right side of paragraphs on odd-numbered pages, but on the left side of paragraphs on even-numbered pages.

-See Also \box, \brdrl, \brdrb, \brdrr, \brdrt, \pard
+\box, \brdrl, \brdrb, \brdrr, \brdrt, \pard